 Setting Ceará and Minas Gerais states in Brazil - small towns of 20-200 households Initial sanitation situation & identified key challenges In the past, the statewide water supply and sanitation (WSS) utilities in these states had difficulty in sustainably operating WSS services in the small, isolated communities, which fell within their service delivery areas.
 Many of the WSS systems that were built in these communities in a participatory, 'demand driven' fashion often fell into disrepair a year or so after construction when the social capital imparted as part of the planning and construction process gradually dissipated and the Water User Associations consequently failed to keep the systems running.
 Short description of the activities The SISAR model has been in place in Ceará state for two decades: its approach is to create a 'Federation of Water Users Associations' in a sub- region, under the auspices of which daily operation and maintenance of the systems is carried out by the local operator.
 Other functions, which benefit from an agglomeration of scale (heavy maintenance, procurement of reagents and spare parts, water meter calibration, training of operators, billing, social capital capacity building, etc), are centralized under the Federation (called the 'SISAR').
-SISAR communities have universal provision of metered household connections; sanitation systems include condominial sewers and lagoon treatment systems, communal septic tanks or household level onsite solutions.
-The COPANOR model in Minas Gerais state was established some ten years ago through the creation of a subsidiary of the state water utility, COPASA, which allowed for a differentiated salary structure for COPANOR staff and tariffs tailored to the reality of poor, isolated households.
+SISAR communities have universal provision of metered household connections; sanitation systems include condominial sewers and lagoon treatment systems, communal septic tanks or household level onsite solutions. which allowed for a differentiated salary structure for COPANOR staff and tariffs tailored to the reality of poor, isolated households.
 COPANOR provides all customers with metered household connections and simplified sewerage services with wastewater treatment by a combined UASB-lagoon system.
 Both SISAR and COPANOR services are run with the philosophy of professionalized utilities, with indicator-based management and decision making, annual business plans, key performance indicators, a concern for fully covering operation, maintenance and replacement costs through user tariffs, etc. Lessons learned Tailoring the structure of the utilities/service providers to fit these small towns was necessary.
 Even within the revised institutional structures, an emphasis was still placed on professionalized service delivery, indicator- based management and decision-making, and running cost recovery through tariffs.
 The new models use a mix of local technicians for day-to-day operations and centralized expertise to achieve economies of scale for heavy maintenance, procurement, training, billing, etc.